neoncortex/bashed/README.md

 bash wrapper for the ed editor.

 # How it works:
-It is a collection of functions that wraps the ed functionalities, and manage the files and windows using tmux.
+It is a collection of functions that wraps the ed functionalities, and manage the files and windows using tmux, and fzf.
+It keeps state, the file opened, current line, and various others,  with shell variables.

 # Dependencies:
 - ed;